522666: Plot

-Outside a bar in Washington DC, Raymond Dees (Joe Chrest) calls 911 on a payphone.
+Outside a bar in Washington, D.C., Raymond Dees (Joe Chrest) calls 9-1-1 on a payphone.
 He says nothing, simply typing the numbers 522666 on the phone's keypad.
 Later, he watches the bar from a parking garage nearby, masturbating as the bomb he has left inside detonates.

-Millennium Group consultant Frank Black (Lance Henriksen) watches the aftermath of the explosion on the news, knowing that the group will ask for his assistance with the case.
+Frank Black (Lance Henriksen) watches the aftermath of the explosion on the news, knowing that the Millennium Group will ask for his assistance on the case.
 Dees is among the rescuers seen on the broadcast.
-Black travels to DC and meets up with fellow group member Peter Watts (Terry O'Quinn).
-The two join the FBI task force investigating the bombing, led by special agents Pierson (Sam Anderson) and Takahashi (Hiro Kanagawa).
+Black travels to Washington and meets up with fellow Group member Peter Watts (Terry O'Quinn).
+The two join the FBI task force investigating the bombing, led by Special Agents Pierson (Sam Anderson) and Takahashi (Hiro Kanagawa).
 Watts and Black quickly dismiss several false claims of responsibility by terrorist groups.
-Black listens to the 911 call left by Dees, deducing that the numbers dialled spell the word kaboom on a telephone keypad.
+Black listens to the 9-1-1 call left by Dees, deducing that the numbers dialed spell the word kaboom on a telephone keypad.

-Black and the FBI investigate the crime scene; Black not only realises the bomber's proficiency with explosives, but is able to work out that he viewed the bombing from the parking garage.
+Black and the FBI investigate the crime scene; Black not only realizes the bomber's proficiency with explosives but is able to work out that he viewed the bombing from the parking garage.
 In a bin in the garage, they find a tissue covered in Dees' semen.
-Black informs the FBI that the bomber is smart enough to be able to tap into their phonecalls, and volunteers to bait him into eavesdropping on his mobile phone.
-Black's deduction is correct, and as he attempts to stall Dees on the phone while the FBI trace the call, he realises from Dees' language that the bomber is seeking to become famous through his actions.
+Black informs the FBI that the bomber is smart enough to be able to tap into their phone calls, and volunteers to bait him into eavesdropping on his mobile phone.
+Black's deduction is correct, and as he attempts to stall Dees on the phone while the FBI trace the call, he realizes from Dees' language that the bomber is seeking to become famous through his actions.
 Dees informs the FBI that he has planned another bombing for the next morning.